lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 Next, we wanted to migrate our internal services to run within Kubernetes, too - but we did not have an easy solution to managing Ingress, our Rails application ran as a `NodePort` service connected to a terraform managed GCP HTTP Load Balancer, which had all of our main site SSL certificates.
-Marrying this setup to LetsEncrypt would not have been very easy, as the GCP HTTP Load Balancer does not support TLS-SNI (at the time of this article).
+Marrying this setup to Let's Encrypt would not have been very easy, as the GCP HTTP Load Balancer does not support TLS-SNI (at the time of this article).